 Combine garlic powder, ground cumin, and smoked paprika in a bowl until well combined to make a seasoning blend.

 Drizzle with olive oil and toss.

 Sprinkle kale with the seasoning blend.
 Toss until evenly combined.
-Arrange seasoned kale leaves on prepared baking sheet in a single layer.
+Arrange seasoned kale leaves on a prepared baking sheet in a single layer.
 Do not layer or overcrowd.

-Snack on raw veggies and hummus (store bought is fine).
+Snack on raw veggies and hummus (store-bought is fine).

 Mashed Cauliflower with Your Choice of Protein

 - 3 tbsp olive oil

 - sea salt and black pepper, to taste